tearflake/symbolverse/README.md

 <script src="path-to-symbolverse-package/symbolverse.js"></script>
 ```

-Below, regardless of using Node.js or browser, approach the API as:
+Below, regardless of accessing from Node.js or browser, use the API as:

 ```
 var strRules = `